ruslanbaba/Multi-Cloud-Security-Posture-Management/README.md

-# Enhanced Multi-Cloud Security Posture Management (MCSPM)
+# Enhanced Multi-Cloud Security Posture Management

 A comprehensive Zero Trust security platform that aggregates, analyzes, and responds to security findings from AWS Security Hub and Google Cloud Security Command Center, with advanced threat detection, data protection, and automated incident response capabilities.